Forsyth, Illinois: Village logo

 At the start of 2019, the Village Board of Trustees voted to approve a new village logo.
 The previous logo had not been updated since the 1980s.
 The new logo puts an emphasis on the village's slogan, "Pride and Progress", while still maintaining the iconic green color that is so familiar to the community.

 Economy

 The Hickory Point Mall is located in Forsyth.
-The village of Forsyth's retail base is made up of brands such as Von Maur, Kohl's, Staples, Lowe's, Menard's, Hobby Lobby, TJ Maxx, and more.
+Therefore, the village of Forsyth's retail base is made up of several big box and many smaller retail stores.

+Transportation

+Decatur Public Transit System provides bus service on Route 61 connecting Forsyth to downtown Decatur and other destinations.